Main page Site news

 pattern 1-2-3

-Let me remind you: 1st point of the pattern is the beginning of a trend impulse (end of wave 2), the second point is the top of a trend impulse (end of wave 3), the third point is the low of wave 4.
-Through point two we draw a horizontal level and as soon as the price breaks through it, we open a trade at increase:
+The key points of the "1-2-3" pattern are as follows: the first point is the end of wave 2, the second point is the top of wave 3, and the third point is the bottom of wave 4.
+Once the price breaks the horizontal level drawn through point 2, we open a bullish trade.

 beginning of wave 5 formation